codefresh-io/cap-docs.codefresh.io/_docs/runtime/download-runtime-logs.md

     max-width="40%"
 %}

-  The log file is downloaded to the Downloads folder or the folder designated for downloads, with the filename, `<runtime-name>.tar.gz`.
-For example, `codefreshv2-production2.tar.gz`.
 {:start="4"}
 1. To view the log files of the individual components, unzip the file.
   Here is an example of the folder with the individual logs.